jkirk/c172hc-fsconnect/README.md

 This project reads telemetry data from MS Flight Simulator and an Arduino and ESP32 based controller distributes it to each avionics instrument (gauge) via a two-wire interface connected to each gauge which has its own microcontroller.

-We have designed a system in which extracts the information from the Flight Simulator and an Arduino and ESP32 based controller distributes to each Avionics instrument (Gauge) through a two-wire interface connecting to all the gauges having their own microcontroller.
+We have designed a system that extracts the information from the flight simulator and distributes it to each avionics instrument (gauge) through an Arduino and ESP32 based controller via a two-wire interface connected to each gauge that has its own microcontroller.
 This greatly reduces the wiring.

 ## c172hc-fsconnect